Skip to Content

 You can book kayaking tours through local outfitters, which I think would be really cool.
 But it is the ocean and there are currents and wind.
 I would suggest making sure you’re very confident in your paddling skills and stamina.

 Acadia has outlying islands that are uninhabited and reportedly full of wildlife.
 I was curious about them but getting to and around one or two islands can take the better part of a day.
-If you’re staying for a week or more, though, carve out the time to see one or more them.
+If you’re staying for a week or more, though, carve out the time to see one or more of them.
 You can reach some by ferry to explore on your own.
-Or you can book ranger led tours.
+Or you can book ranger-led tours.

 3. Ride a bike!